top of page

 computer.jpeg

 Neck pain may also result from a physical trauma, either to the neck directly or where the forces of the trauma are transferred through the neck.
 One of the most common examples of this type of trauma is a whiplash injury.
 A whiplash injury is the result of a rapid acceleration-deceleration of the head and neck.
-Whiplash injuries are often acquired through motor vehicle accidents (especially rear-impact collisions) or contact sports.
+Whiplash injuries are often acquired through motor vehicle accidents (especially rear-impact collisions), contact sports or slips and falls.
 The symptoms of a whiplash injury often include dizziness, headache, nausea, numbness or tingling, neck pain and lack of mobility.
 It is normal for symptoms to appear days, weeks or even months after the initial injury.
 Muscles on the front and the back of the neck are usually injured or irritated following whiplash.

 whiplash-diagram.jpg

-Please note that you should see a medical doctor if you are experiencing neck pain or stiffness accompanied by a fever or in the acute stage following an injury.
+Please note that you should see a medical doctor if you are experiencing neck pain or stiffness (rotation less than 45 degrees or sharp pain when bringing your chin to your chest) accompanied by a fever or in the acute stage following an injury.

 Please email me (emily.burns.rmt@gmail.com) if you have any questions regarding massage therapy treatment for neck pain!